 Guided reading levels are simply a system developed originally by Irene Fountas and Gay Su Pinnell to help organize reading skills and strategies so that readers are not overwhelmed.
 The goal of guided reading is to work within a child’s instructional level.
 Anything above that can cause frustration for the reader and anything below does not allow for enough teachable moments.

-The most common system for leveling is Fountas and Pinnell’s system which uses letters to indicate each level.
+The most common system for leveling is Fountas and Pinnell’s guided reading levels system which uses letters to indicate each level.
 It ranges from levels A-Z with A being the simplest and Z being the most complex of the guided reading levels.
 Other popular systems are DRA, which uses numbers, Reading A-Z, and Rigby.
 Lexile levels are another familiar system that uses large ranges.
 Personally, I have found this system to be the most difficult to work within.

 All good teachers teach within a “system” naturally.
 Never would we dump algebra on a child who is learning basic number patterns, yet the number patterns will set them up for later success in deeper math concepts!

 Books are assigned reading levels and as children are assessed, children are given leveled books to work within that do not overwhelm them.
 The goal is that they have a useful tool that allows the teacher to come alongside them and coach them through.

 Remember, children are not assigned levels.
 Books are assigned levels.

 This is something that I am guilty of in the past and while it can be wonderful motivation for some as they work to move up levels, it’s also not great for many.

 How do you determine a guided reading level?

 Guided Reading Levels for Books

 Assigning a guided reading level to a book is complex.
 Many factors are taken into account.
 Scholastic lists the following: